 Getting housesitting gigs requires trust and connections – two things you won’t have immediately after moving to Seattle.
 Unless you have local connections, getting started as a housesitter will require establishing relationships with the type of homeowners who may, down the road, be seeking a housesitter.

 Here’s how to do it:

-Use Rover to establish a public profile of trustworthiness
+Use an App to establish a public profile

-If you aren’t familiar with it, Rover is a platform that matches pet owners to gig workers willing to care for pets.
+I recommend Rover.
+If you aren’t familiar, Rover is a platform that matches pet owners to gig workers willing to care for pets.
 Rover offers a number of services ranging from taking a dog for a walk around the block to overnight stays in a pet owner’s home.

 If your aim is professional housesitting on a regular basis in Seattle, Rover can be a way to get that first foot in the door.
-Rover can help you begin making connections and will provide you with a public profile (complete with ratings and reviews) that can be a great way to demonstrate to homeowners that you’re trustworthy and reliable.
+An app like this can help you begin making connections and will provide you with a public profile (complete with ratings and reviews) that can be a great way to demonstrate to homeowners that you’re trustworthy and reliable.

 To get great housesitting gigs, start with dog walking

-It may sound counter-intuitive, but to score top housesitting gigs in Seattle with no middleman, start with walking dogs through an app.
+It may sound counter-intuitive, but to score top housesitting gigs in Seattle, start by walking dogs.